+'''

 Options\Special settings\Weighting factor

+'''

-- Select the menu item Special settings in the program branch Options. - Press ENTER until the menu item Weighting factor is displayed. - Select Off to measure without the weighting factor. - Select Default if no customized inputs are to be made. - Select on to define the weighting factor. - · Press ENTER.
+- Select the menu item Special settings in the program branch Options. - Press ENTER until the menu item Weighting factor is displayed. - Select Off to measure without the weighting factor. - Select Default if no customized inputs are to be made. - Select On to define the weighting factor. - Press ENTER.

-Calculation of the fluid temperature from the sound speed of the fluid
+13.3.5 Calculation of the fluid temperature from the sound speed of the fluid

-Options\Special settings\Fluid: c -> T
+Options\Special settings\Fluid: c \rightarrow T

-- Select the menu item Special settings in the program branch Options. - Press ENTER until the menu item Fluid: c -> T is displayed. - Select on if the calculated fluid temperature from the sound speed has to be calculated and off if not. - · Press ENTER.
+- Select the menu item Special settings in the program branch Options. - Press ENTER until the menu item Fluid: c -> T is displayed. - Select On if the calculated fluid temperature from the sound speed has to be calculated.
+Select Off if not. - · Press ENTER.